Skip to Content

 Cap Semantics

 Every subscription has a cap_amount — the on-chain maximum the contract will allow per call.
-It is set once when the customer subscribes and cannot be raised by the merchant (the customer would have to re-sign a new subscription).
+It is set by the customer when they subscribe and cannot be raised by the merchant — only the subscriber can change it, via the hosted upgrade flow (modifySubscription) or a standalone cap change.

-A merchant who wants headroom for future price increases should set cap_amount to a multiple of charge_amount at intent creation.
+A merchant who wants headroom for future price increases should pass a generous recommended_cap (a multiple of price) at intent creation — the customer sets the actual cap_amount when they subscribe, seeded by that suggestion.

 Failed Charges

-The Exodus API submits charges and persists the outcome of every attempt — both succeeded and failed — in the Subscription Charges ledger.
+The Exodus API persists every charge that reached the chain — succeeded or receipt-reverted — in the Subscription Charges ledger.
+Pre-flight reverts (the contract rejected the simulation before submission) return a 4xx response and are not persisted.
 Common typed contract errors:

 failure_reasonCause